Fast, affordable family mediation - starting with your MIAM

 Click below to find out more about each stage.

-• A MIAM is simply a initial meeting with the mediator.
+• An assessment meeting (or MIAM) is simply an initial meeting with the mediator.

-Each party meets the mediator separately to understand the process, discuss concerns, and check whether mediation is suitable.
+Each party meets the mediator separately to discuss their concerns, get relevant information and explore their options, including assessing whether mediation is suitable.

-In the event you do not wish to continue with mediation, a signed court form can be provided allowing you to progress to court.
+In the event you do not wish to continue with mediation, you will be signposted to alternative options - a signed court form can be provided allowing you to progress to court.

-• Upon completion of MIAMs for both parties, and mediation is deemed suitable, joint sessions can take place at a time convenient to all parties.
+• Upon completion of MIAMs for both parties, and mediation is deemed suitable, joint sessions are arranged at a time convenient to all parties.

-These can be in the same room or via separate break-out rooms (known as Shuttle Mediation)
+These can be in the same (virtual) room or via separate break-out rooms (known as Shuttle Mediation)

 • Mediators don’t take sides or make decisions.
-Our role is to manage the conversation, keep it balanced, and help explore workable options.
+Our role is to manage a fair conversation, and help both parties explore workable options.

 • Mediation is a confidential process.

-Aside from in certain safeguarding scenarios, everything discussed in mediation is fully confidential, and crucially without prejudice - meaning discussions, offers, and concessions made during mediation cannot usually be used as evidence against a party in subsequent court proceedings.
+Aside from in certain safeguarding scenarios, everything discussed in mediation is fully confidential, and crucially without prejudice - meaning parties can feel safe to explore issues and negotiate freely.

-• Nothing in mediation is imposed.
+• Nothing in mediation is imposed - a mediator is not a judge.
 Agreements are reached only if both parties feel they are fair and workable.

-• Any agreements reached can be recorded in documentation, ready to take to solicitors for drafting into consent orders or for independent legal advice.
+• Any agreements reached can be recorded in documentation, ready for future reference, or to take to solicitors for drafting into consent orders or independent legal advice.

-• All of our mediations and meetings take place online via Zoom by default.
+• We are an online-based service.
+All of our mediations and meetings take place online via Zoom by default.

-In-person mediation is possible via request and may incur an additional travel & room hire fee.
+In-person mediation is possible via special request and may incur an additional travel & room hire fee.

 Mediation reaches whole or partial agreement in over 70% of cases*